ABOG CASE LOG INTELLIGENCE

 Physicians collect what they happen to see in their practice.
 Without strategic awareness, they end up with no urogyn cases, no vaginal hysterectomy, no oncology management — all high-yield examiner topics.
 If those case types are absent, prepare to defend why with the cases you do have.
 [ABR Mar 2025]

 PDI Med The intelligence dashboard flags missing high-yield categories against examiner probe frequency.
-You see the gaps before submission — not during the oral exam.
+You see the gaps before December — not during the oral exam.

 08